dulanjal/mdtester/Observe.md

 #### Trace Group
 Trace group is a set of related spans across different services.
 By defining trace groups, user can start multiple spans of different traces within a service and then propagate those span contexts to other services.
 Related spans will be associated with the trace via the trace group ID.

+Following are examples of injecting a span context to HTTP headers and retrieving the context back.
+Usually the insertion will be done from the calling service, while the retrieval is done from the called service:
 ```ballerina
 //In order to propagate the span across http requests, the span should be injected to http headers as a span context
 http:Request outRequest = childSpan.injectSpanContextToHttpHeader(new http:Request(), "group-1");